team-reflect/beginning-of-infinity/notes/Preface.md

 title: The Beginning of Infinity
 ---

-The [[Beginning of Infinity]] contains an incredibly optimistic message for humanity. [[David Deutsch]] describes the process through which our species has emerged from a dirt-scratching purgatory to today's towering technological heights.
+The [[Beginning of Infinity]] contains an incredibly optimistic message for humanity.
+Author [[David Deutsch]] describes the process through which our species has emerged from a dirt-scratching purgatory to today's towering technological heights.
 And how, in the future, we have the potential to achieve our wildest possible dreams.

 Deutsche shows that, if we choose, no problem is beyond us.
 With the right [[Knowledge]] humanity can have a cosmically-sized impact upon our universe.
 We can solve all of our problems from hunger, to global-warming, to disease, to interstellar travel.
 We are limited solely by the laws of nature.
 Our progress is but at the start of a road to infinity.